vlovgr/ciris/docs/src/main/tut/docs/modules/readme.md

 import PrivateValues._
 ```

-we will not be able to load it, again resulting in an error at compile-time.
+we will not be able to decode a value, resulting in an error at compile-time.

 ```tut:fail:book
 source.read("key").decodeValue[PrivateFloatValue]